ryanpeters-MSFT/WTHCheatSheet/challenge10/readme.md

 This simply adds a FQDN to the public Azure DNS.
 The following should be added to the web service resource they created in challenge 4.
 Here is an [example](./web-service-part1.yaml).

+This creates a FQDN at the address [http://mycustomfqdn.eastus2.cloudapp.azure.com/](http://mycustomfqdn.eastus2.cloudapp.azure.com/).

 ```yaml
 metadata:
   annotations: